3-D Fourth of July Salt Art Painting

 With the Fourth of July just around the corner, here is a patriotic craft that is sure to be a hit with the kids this year.
-Make 3D firework art out of salt!
+The salt in the glue really makes this art pop!

 - White craft glue